Programs and Advocacy

 - Participate in coalitions and develop relationships with allies and other organizations to further advocacy goals and serve as an effective advocate and responsible spokesperson for the Foundation.

-- Significant work experience (7+ years) and credibility as a leader and expert on in the areas of education policy or philanthropy sectors.
+- Significant work experience (10+ years) and credibility as a leader and expert working with social justice policy, movement building and/or philanthropy.

 - Experience working in coalition(s), including developing shared plans, coordinating external and internal communications, and understanding internal political dynamics among partner groups.